‘Real Housewives Of New Jersey’ Season 9: Are Teresa Giudice And New Cast Member Jennifer Aydin Feuding?

 During The Real Housewives of New Jersey Season 8, Flicker butted heads with Margaret Josephs during a cast trip to Milan after Josephs pointed out that Hitler wasn’t a good person, even though he wouldn’t have killed her.
 After the comment was made, Flicker explained that Hitler’s name was a trigger word for her because her own father, Dr. Mordecai Paldiel, is Holocaust survivor.

-The Real Housewives of New Jersey Season 9 is expected to air later this year on Bravo TV but a premiere date for the upcoming installment has not yet been announced.
+The Real Housewives of New Jersey Season 9 is expected to air later this year on Bravo TV, but a premiere date for the upcoming installment has not yet been announced.